On probabilities in quantum mechanics: Conclusions

 \section{Conclusions}

 `The discussion of quantum foundation and quantum interpretation will probably continue.
 I have presented my own views in several articles.
 This leads to a consistent theory, and a theory that also can be explained to outsiders.
 I see that as a great advantage.
 In particular, the theory can easily be explained in the discrete case, which has many applications, and is treated in very many textbooks.
-The continuous case can be approached by taking limits from a discrete construction; see again Helland (2021).
+The continuous case can be approached by taking limits from a discrete construction; see again Helland (2021), but it is important also to have an independent basis for this case (Helland, 2024a,b).

 The introduction of quantum probabilities requires extra assumptions as described above.
-One of these assumptions is related to statistical theory.
+One of these assumptions, the likelihood principle, is related to statistical theory.
 This opens for a possible communication between statisticians and quantum physicists, a communication that up to now has been very scarce.
-With the rapid progress now of artificial intelligence, which is closely connected to statistics, and the fact that there now are appearing several articles connecting artificial intelligence to quantum mechanics, see Dunjko and Briegel (2019), such communication should be treated as being of some importance.
+With the rapid progress now of artificial intelligence, which is closely connected to statistics (Hastie et al., 2017), and the fact that there now are appearing several articles connecting artificial intelligence to quantum mechanics, see Bharti et al. (2020), Dunjko and Briegel (2019), Dunjko et al. (2016), Rupp (2015), and Zhu et al. (2023) , such communication should be treated as being of some importance.
+It has been a major goal of my approach.

-The other assumption relates to the ideals of the relevant agent.
-These are assumed to be of a kind that can be modeled by a higher being, considered by the agent to be perfectly rational.
-In Helland (2023a), such ideals are dscussed in connection to decision processes.
+The other assumption behind the Born rule relates to the ideals of the relevant agent.
+These are assumed to be of a kind that can be modeled by an abstract or concrete higher being, considered by the agent to be perfectly rational.
+In Helland (2023a), such ideals are discussed in connection to decision processes.

-Finally, the theory can be taken as a basis for reviewing discussions within the quantum community.
+My theory can be taken as a basis for reviewing discussions within the quantum community.
 In the present article I have considered the recent discussion between Khrennikov (2024) and a couple of QBists.
-From my point of view, I have stated arguments against the basic QBist assumptions.
+From my point of view, I have stated some arguments against a pure QBist interpretation as the only solution.
+My own approach leads to a general epistimic interpretation, containing QBism as a special case.

+For many years there has been discussions in the statistical society between Bayesians and frequentists, but these discussions have now calmed down.
+The best statisticians, see e.g. Efron (2015), have used tools from both schools.
+The discussions have also involved a third school, fiducial inference, founded by Fisher (1930, 1956), then discarded by most statisticians, but in recent years revived by statisticians like Hannig et al. (2016) and Taraldsen and Lindquist (2024).
+A forum for such discussions have been international BFF conferences (Bayesian, Frequentist, Fiducial, also informally named Best Friends Forever).